Practical Food Safety Series · Scotland

 Temperature Control – Understanding How Temperature Control Law Works

-This publication examines how temperature control law is structured in Scotland, where numeric thresholds appear in domestic regulation, where legislation instead uses outcome-based language, and how guidance benchmarks sit alongside statutory duties without replacing them.
+This publication examines how temperature control law is structured in Scotland: where numeric thresholds are fixed in domestic regulation, where the law uses outcome-based language instead, and how widely cited guidance benchmarks sit alongside statutory duties.

-The focus is on understanding the framework as a whole — not simply what the numbers are, but where they come from, what legal weight they carry, and how temperature-related matters are commonly considered in inspection and enforcement settings.
+The focus is the framework as a whole: not just what the numbers are, but where they come from, what legal weight they carry, and how temperature is considered during inspection and enforcement activity.

 • How temperature control law is structured in Scotland.